Aircraft Sales Up Across The Board

 Key Takeaways:

-• General Aviation (GA) sales and billings significantly increased in the first three quarters of the year, outperforming 2022 despite economic and geopolitical challenges.
+• General Aviation (GA) sales experienced significant growth across all sectors in the first three quarters of the year, outperforming 2022 despite global economic and political challenges.

-• GAMA leveraged these positive results to advocate for Congress to pass an FAA reauthorization bill, providing regulatory stability and tools for the new FAA Administrator.
+• The General Aviation Manufacturers Association (GAMA) is advocating for Congress to pass an FAA reauthorization bill to provide regulatory stability and empower the new FAA Administrator.

 See a mistake?
 Contact us.